 Read more in our E-newsletter

-Trails and gardens are Wheelchair Accessibleand, yes, dogs are welcome, provided they are leashed and well-behaved; and accompanied by courteous owners, too. verify start times and guided tour and class details on our EVENTS page
+Yes, dogs are welcome, provided they are leashed and well-behaved; and accompanied by courteous owners, too.
+Arboretum trails and gardens are Wheelchair Accessible

 connect with more than 5,000 fans, volunteers and BTA staff on Facebook